Skip to main contentSkip to navigationSkip to search

 Profound impact on quality of life

-Polycystic liver disease (PLD) is a rare, genetic and chronic disorder characterized by progressive growth of cysts in the liver, which can cause severe symptoms and result in impaired quality of life for patients.
+Polycystic liver disease (PLD) is a rare, genetic and chronic disorder characterized by progressive growth of cysts in the liver, which can cause severe symptoms and result in impaired quality of life.

 Disease overview